tdda/tdda/doc/source/cli.md

 `--xfields` *FIELDS*        Exclude these fields.
 Same format as `--fields`.
 Fields appear in dataset order.

+`-s`                        Short headers: column width driven by data;
+headers split at word boundaries and packed onto as few lines as possible.
+See `tdda-cat(1)` for details.

+`-S`                        Short headers: split anywhere to fit data width.

 `--pandas`, `--pd`          Use Pandas as DataFrame engine (default)
 `--polars`, `--pl`          Use Polars as DataFrame engine
 `--backend`, `-B` *BACKEND*   Backend choice for Pandas